There's more to sweet potatoes than casseroles and pies. Whether you stick with the classic sweet potato casserole or branch out, you'll be pleased!

 of chopped pecans is all that's needed on top.

-For those of you who can't pick just one dessert at Thanksgiving, try our Sweet-Potato Apple Cobbler.
-It combines the flavors
+For those who can't pick just one dessert at Thanksgiving, try our Sweet-Potato Apple Cobbler.
+It combines the flavors and

 Won ton wrappers and canned mashed sweet potatoes make pirogi-style Sweet Potato Pockets a breeze.
 A sage-butter sauce finishes